sagan/simplegoproxy/README.md

 If request signing is enabled, all `__SECRET_**__` style substrings in modification parameter value or normal query variable will be replaced with the value of the corresponding `SECRET_**` environment variable, if it exists, when sending request to the target url.

 The substitutions occur after the request signing verification.

+Note `data:` urls does NOT support secret substitutions.

 ### Signing key type